rextold/dap-agtracker/GOOGLE_OAUTH_SETUP.md

-# Google OAuth Setup for Dag-ag Tracker
+# Google OAuth Setup for Dap-ag Tracker

-This guide will help you set up Google OAuth login for the Dag-ag Tracker application.
+This guide will help you set up Google OAuth login for the Dap-ag Tracker application.

 ## Prerequisites